ddeutils/ddedocs/docs/daily-work.md

 #### Learning New Technologies

 Staying abreast of emerging technologies and tools is essential.
-Dedicating time to learning enhances a data engineer’s ability to implement innovative solutions, driving the organization’s data capabilities forward.
+Dedicating time to learning enhances a data engineer's ability to implement innovative solutions, driving the organization's data capabilities forward.

 ---